kbr/fritzconnection/docs/sources/call_monitoring.rst

 Call Monitoring
 ---------------

-The fritzmonitor-module is a core module of fritzconnection to provide real-time informations about incoming and outgoing phone-calls.
+The fritzmonitor-module is a core module of fritzconnection to provide real-time information about incoming and outgoing phone-calls.
 This functionality is based on a separate socket-connection to the router and does not communicate by TR-064.

 FritzMonitor provides a queue of type ``queue.Queue`` for accessing CallMonitor events.
 To check the events send from the router, fritzconnection comes with a ``fritzmonitor`` command line tool.
 The next block shows a typical session: ::